russmckendrick/records/content/albums/neo-wave-25040074/index.md

 ---

 Neo Wave is the second album by the British power pop band Silver Sun, released in 1998.
 It contains a cover version of the Johnny Mathis and Deniece Williams number-one US hit "Too Much, Too Little, Too Late".
-The album reached No. 74 in the UK albums chart.
-Two singles reached the UK Top 40: "Too Much, Too Little, Too Late" (No. 20) and "I'll See You Around" (No. 26).
+The album reached No. 74 on the UK Albums Chart.
+Two singles reached the UK top 40: "Too Much, Too Little, Too Late" (No. 20) and "I'll See You Around" (No. 26).